A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Data

 \section{Data}

-The data employed for this presentation are from the North American Regional Reanalysis (NARR) archive (Mesinger et al. 2006 ), consisting of 418 variables computed on a $277 \times 349$ grid.
-Partly for reducing computational burden, and partly for increasing the prominence of land in the region of analysis, the outermost 90 grid points in the domain are excluded, leaving a domain of $97 \times 169$ grid points for analysis.
-To avoid temporal dependencies, data from only two distant Januarys are analyzed - specifically, the monthly-averaged data for January 1979 and January 2000.
+The data employed for this presentation are from the North American Regional Reanalysis (NARR) archive \citep{mesinger}, consisting of 418 variables computed on a $349 \times 277$ (longitude $\times$ latitude) grid.
+Partly for reducing computational burden, and partly for increasing the prominence of land in the region of analysis, 120 grid points are excluded from the western side of the domain, and 80 grid points are excluded from the other three sides of the domain, leaving a domain of $149 \times 117$ grid points for analysis.
+Figure 4 shows the resulting domain.

+To avoid temporal dependencies, data from a single January are analyzed - specifically, the monthly-averaged data for January 2001.
+Although this choice of the date is mostly random, preference is given to dates with fewer missing data.
+For instance, in several other dates, some of the confounders are missing entirely.
+January 2001 was largely unremarkable in that it had no major ENSO activity, occurring at the tail end of a La Ni\~na with Ocean Ni\~no Index values close to neutral, removing any major effects of ENSO on the confounder, treatment, and outcome.
+Further, the patterns of geopotential, temperature and outgoing longwave radiation (a measure of cloudiness) are similar to the 1991-2020 30-year climatology.
+Thus, January 2001 is a representative sample of the 30-year climatology.

 Consequently, the experimental unit for the study is the grid point, and all correlations between variables are strictly spatial in nature.

-As mentioned in the Introduction section, it is recommended that the treatment and outcome variables, as well as the confounders, are selected such that there exists theoretical justification for their causal relations.
-Here, they are as follows: \begin{itemize} \item Treatment variable $(A)$ = downward shortwave radiation flux $(W/m^2)$, \item Outcome variable $(Y)$ = surface potential temperature $(^\circ C)$,\footnote{The word ``potential" in potential temperature must not be confused with the use of that word in reference to potential outcomes.} \item Confounding variables $(X)$ = geopotential height at different pressure levels $(gpm)$. \end{itemize}
+This spatial nature of the correlations is important in the theoretical considerations necessary for justifying the causal structure of the variables examined.
+Here, the variables examined are as follows, with theoretical justification provided in the next subsection: \begin{itemize} \item Treatment variable $(A)$ = downward shortwave radiation flux $(W/m^2)$, referred to as ``radiation,'' when appropriate. \item Outcome variable $(Y)$ = surface potential temperature $(^\circ C)$,\footnote{The word ``potential'' in potential temperature must not be confused with the use of that word in reference to potential outcomes.} referred to as ``temperature,'' when appropriate. \item Confounding variables $(X)$ = geopotential height $(gpm)$, referred to as ``height,'' when appropriate. \end{itemize}